Our impact

 Welfare advice

-Finally, 37 clients also came to us with a range of personal welfare issues.
-This included personal health issues, schooling needs, care needs, mental health issues and instances of domestic violence.
-We helped to give information relating to healthcare entitlements, but we also provided information about education enrolment processes and shared mental health and wellbeing resources.
-A big issue for clients was access to healthcare - while 71% had registered with their local GPs, a worrying 29% of clients had not.
-In these cases, our service provision team prioritised GP registration as a concrete outcome for clients, whilst other clients were also provided with ongoing mentoring and support.
+Finally, 45 people required our support with a range of personal welfare issues.
+This included health issues, schooling needs, care needs, mental health issues and instances of domestic violence.
+This reflects our dedication to addressing clients’ holistic needs and not only their employment rights, employability or immigration issue.
+Care needs and health were the most reported problems in welfare cases, accounting for over half (56%) of all reported issues.
+In these cases, our service provision team prioritised GP registration and targeted referrals as a concrete outcome for clients, whilst other clients were also provided with ongoing mentoring and support.